TamaraAbells/web/POSTING_GUIDELINES.md

 We don't accept games that have not been launched unless 1) the game has announced an actual demo or gameplay and 2) people can purchase it as a pre-order.

+Exception] Any games that are listed on poki.com will be accepted on Steemhunt too due to the collaboration between Poki and Steemhunt.

 <hr>